 NO Early Selling

-The 2018 Cookie Sale starts on January 28, 2018.
-Penalties for early selling will be enforced, loss of troop proceeds for the number of cookies sold early, and loss of box credit for the girl’s rewards.
-Girls are NOT allowed to take orders before January 28, 2018 for ANY reason!
-Girls ARE allowed to announce that the sale starts on January 28, 2018 and that they would like their support, but girls CANNOT accept any orders.
-It is considered EARLY SELLING any time that a girl accepts someone’s request for a certain quantity or certain variety of cookies, takes money for cookies, asks potential customers questions such as, “Will you buy cookies from me?” or solicits “I CARE” donations before January 28th, 2018.
+The 2019 Cookie Program begins on January 27th, 2019.
+Penalties for early selling will be enforced, including loss of troop proceeds for the number of cookies sold early, and loss of box credit for the girl’s rewards.
+Girls are NOTallowed to take orders before January 27th, 2019 for ANY reason!
+Girls ARE allowed to announce that the sale starts on January 27th, 2019 and that they would like their support, but girls CANNOT accept any orders.
+It is considered EARLY SELLING any time that a girl accepts someone’s request for a certain quantity or certain variety of cookies, takes money for cookies, asks potential customers questions such as, “Will you buy cookies from me?” or solicits “I Care” donations before January 27th, 2019.

 Scheduling Cookie Booths